NuzProjects/Discord-Bot/README.md

 Embeds that do not supply a colour default to Discord blurple (`#5865F2`).

-## Commands

-- `/ping` — displays the Discord WebSocket and command-response latency.

 ## Pterodactyl hosting

 Use a Python 3.12 image, set `PY_FILE` to `main.py`, and leave `PY_PACKAGES`